uminocelo/uminocelo/README.md

 # Hey there! :wave:

-I'm Marcelo, but call me Celo, a rōnin software developer based in Brazil.
+I'm Marcelo, but call me Celo, a ___rōnin___ software developer based in Brazil.

 ## About me

 - 💼 I'm currently not working, so I'm available for new opportunities.
 - 🎓 Graduated from Positivo University with a b. tech in Analysis and systems development.
 - 🌱 Always eager to learn and explore new technologies.
-- 💚 Back-end and mobile development attract me.
+- 💚 Back-end and mobile development attract my heart.

 ## My Stats